Automate your work using Macros

 - In the reply area, click on Search macro by name

-- Click on Manage Macros on the right of the preview pane.
-This opens the Manage macros page.
+- Click on Manage Macros on the right of the preview panel, this opens the Manage macros page

 - Click on Create macro